-At least Android version 4.4 is required for the Mobile Protector to run.
+At least Android version 5 is required for the Protector OATH SDK to run.

-To activate and use the biometric fingerprint authentication, the minimal version number of Android is 6 and the mobile equipment must have a hardware sensor for fingerprint.
+To activate and use the biometric authentication, the minimal version number of Android is 6 and the mobile equipment must have a hardware sensor for fingerprint.
+To support other biometric type (for example Face or Iris), Android 9 (or later) is required.